TailwindMechanics/HexSim/README.md

    3. Observable for receiving ticks
    4. Subject for notifying state change
    5. Provides spawn points for players red/blue
+   6. Init the noise map here
+      - Perlin with seed is deterministic, no need to serialize heights
+      - Pathfinding and ai decided here
+      - Complete game loop ai vs ai first
+      - Server is source of truth for game state
+      - Everything else reads and does view stuff
+      - Later allow user to send click command to server

 ### HexGrid:
    1. Contains data Neese structure